 INTRODUCTION

-Climate change is most influential factor to a global challenge by impacting natural and human systems (Bandh et al., 2021).
+Climate change is the most influential factor to a global challenge by impacting natural and human systems (Bandh et al., 2021).
 The increase in global temperatures and shifting of precipitation patterns causes a variation in water availability and distribution (Konapala et al., 2020).
-Agriculture as the most sector which heavily dependent on climate conditions, is vulnerable in Africa specifically southern Sahara (Nhemachena et al., 2020).
+Agriculture sector which heavily dependent on climate conditions, is vulnerable in Africa specifically southern Sahara (Nhemachena et al., 2020).
 Irrigation as a critical component of agricultural production, is directly influenced by changes in climate variables such as temperature and precipitation (Hatfield et al., 2020).

 Africa is susceptible to the impacts of climate change due to its high dependence on rain-fed agriculture (Pickson & Boateng, 2022).
-Many African countries, including Tanzania, are experiencing alteration in rainfall patterns and increased frequency of droughts and floods, which significantly affect agricultural productivity (Ibe & Amikuzuno, 2019).
+Many African countries, including Tanzania, are experiencing variation in rainfall patterns and increased frequency of droughts and floods, which significantly affect agricultural productivity (Ibe & Amikuzuno, 2019).

 Agriculture is the backbone of Tanzania's economy, employing more than 65% of the people, either formally or informally (Mpogole et al., 2020).
-This industry accounts for around 33% of the GDP and has a considerable impact on export revenues (Mpogole et al., 2020).
-Despite of the constant expansion of agricultural sector (Wineman et al., 2020), the country is still not reaching the maximum production of surplus for export.
-This is despite the presence of substantial markets in East African nations such as Kenya and South Sudan (John, 2024).
+This sector accounts for around 33% of the GDP and has a considerable impact on export revenues (Mpogole et al., 2020).
+Despite the constant expansion of the agricultural sector (Wineman et al., 2020), the country is still not reaching the maximum production to become surplus for export espite the presence of substantial markets in East African nations such as Kenya and South Sudan (John, 2024).
 A high reliance on rainfed agriculture is one of the main reasons.
 It is estimated that irrigated output accounts for less than 2.3% of Tanzania's total cultivable area (Uisso & Tanrıvermiş, 2021).

 Expanding irrigation infrastructure in Tanzania could boost agricultural output and lessen dependency on unpredictable rainfall (Gwambene & Mung'ong'o, 2023).
-The government's policy focuses the transition from rainfed to irrigation-based agriculture in order to improve surplus production for export.
+The government's policy focuses on the transition from rainfed to irrigation-based agriculture in order to improve surplus production for export.
 The goal is to increase irrigated land from 0.2 million hectares in 2004 to 1.0 million hectares by 2035 (NIMP, 2018).
-The planning for this development should prioritize evaluating land suitability for irrigation, focusing particularly on surface irrigation method due to its effective cost, as well as its vulnerability to the effects of climate change (Worqlul et al., 2019).
+The planning for this development should prioritize evaluating land suitability for irrigation, focusing particularly on the surface irrigation method due to its effective cost, as well as its vulnerability to the effects of climate change (Worqlul et al., 2019).
 Consequently, it is essential to understand how future hydrological processes are influenced by current climatic trends, particularly changes in precipitation and temperature.
-The National Irrigation Master Plan (NIMP 2018) emphasizes the potential of land by making regional climate variability as the lowest unit of consideration (Oates et al., 2023).
+The National Irrigation Master Plan (NIMP 2018) emphasizes the potential of land by making regional climate variability the lowest unit of consideration (Oates et al., 2023).
 However, following this strategy may produce average findings that are not always appropriate for planning reasons.
 Several studies show that focusing on smaller geographic areas rather than regional scales could produce more accurate estimates of climatic variability (Luhunga & Kahimba, 2016).
 Understanding how climate change impacts the suitability of land for surface irrigation, particularly at the local level, would help to plan the review of the future Tanzania's National Irrigation Master Plan (NIMP).

 Thus, the primary goal of this study was to assess the impact of precipitation and temperature variability, on land suitability for surface irrigation in Kilosa district.
 The specific objectives of this study were to (1) Calibrate and validate the GCM models (2) Assess the suitability of physical land features, land use/cover and river proximity (3) Weight the overall factors suitability.
-In the assessment, this study considered 25 years duration, from 1981 to 2005 as a baseline period while 2011 to 2035 as projected period.
-This is due to the consideration of the National Irrigation Master Plan (NIMP), which used 2004 as the starting year and 2035 as the final year of the planning.
+In the assessment, this study considered 25 years duration, from 1981 to 2005 as a baseline period while 2011 to 2035 was the projected period.